 You still provide the necessary safe haven.

 One role as parent will never change.
 That is to provide the unconditional love and safe haven that your child will need, perhaps right now more than ever.
-He needs to know that he can spread his wings, try out his new independence and life, and that you will be there when he needs you.
+Your child needs to know that they can spread their wings, try out their new independence and life, and that you will be there when they need you.
 How you will be there may vary.
-Sometimes you will be there to congratulate him and celebrate with him, sometimes you will need to encourage him, sometimes you’ll be chiding or expressing displeasure or even fear, and sometimes you’ll just need to help him pick up the pieces and figure out how to go on.
-But he will know that you are there – no matter what – and that will make the difference.
+Sometimes you will be there to congratulate them and celebrate with them, sometimes you will need to encourage them, sometimes you’ll be chiding or expressing displeasure or even fear, and sometimes you’ll just need to help pick up the pieces and figure out how to go on.
+But Your child will know that you are there – no matter what – and that will make the difference.